-Many Americans make fun of my hometown city, Cleveland.
-But people keep moving back, attracted by its affordability and quality of life.
+Many Americans make fun of my hometown, Cleveland.
+But people keep moving back, attracted by its quality of life.
 Watch out, New York and Chicago!

 All anyone can ever seem to remember about the U.S. city of Cleveland is that our river caught on fire.
 Several times.

 Perhaps nothing better illustrates how the rest of America thinks of us than the elevator pitch for the TV Land show, “Hot in Cleveland”.
 Three aging actresses make an emergency landing here on their way to Paris, and they are hot in Cleveland.
 It’s a place to settle for — and settle down.
 I never thought I’d return.

 And yet, half the houses on my parents’ street are full of natives who left to build a life somewhere else, only to come back and lay their foundations here.

 When I was a kid, I remember the family across Maynard Street, arriving with boxes freshly sealed in Dublin, Ireland, unpacking their old life, beginning anew.
 Paul is Irish, but his wife Gigi is from our Cleveland suburb of Shaker Heights.

 When I sat down recently with them and asked what had pulled them back, Gigi chuckled.
 “I keep getting pulled back,” she said, recalling that she had returned to Cleveland not once, but twice.

 Gigi and Paul mentioned what had brought them back: a sense of balance, affordable housing, good schools — and nearby Lake Erie.

 Paul recalled his childhood growing up on the Irish Sea.
 While the lake may never equal the majesty of the ocean — Paul misses the squalls on the open sea — perhaps Lake Erie’s size and pacific nature reflect Cleveland’s Goldilocks virtues.